Dietitian Blog, MNT Guidelines, Professional Development | Feb 23 2021

 How to return to clinical dietetics after a break

-Just like we encourage our patients and clients to do, set a goal to complete one educational program each day, three programs each week, attend one conference every year, or a schedule that meets your needs.
+Just like dietitians encourage patients and clients to do, set a goal to complete one educational program each day, three programs each week, attend one conference every year, or another schedule that meets your needs.
 There are lots of ways to learn; start peppering opportunities into your schedule.

 Choose the “right” research articles